 Climate is the average atmospheric conditions in a region over 30 years or more.
 Temperature, precipitation, humidity, and wind are components of climate.
 Climate zones are regions on Earth characterized by specific weather patterns and climatic conditions.
 The five climate zones are tropical, desert, temperate, continental, and polar.

-North America’s climate varies across regions.
 Continental climate dominates, characterized by cold winters and warm summers.
 Arctic conditions prevail in Canada and Alaska.
-Tropical climates exist in Florida and Hawaii.
-Temperature extremes range from -50°C (-58°F) in Alaska to 45°C (113°F) in Death Valley.
+Climate change is an alteration in Earth’s weather patterns and climate conditions.

 What is the definition of climate?